 - Students should be aware that SIPA funding is only available for those semesters which you are attending SIPA, it cannot under any circumstances be used at other schools at Columbia.
 Funding from the other schools is typically similarly restricted.

-- While enrolled at Columbia, your financial aid eligibility, including any combination of scholarships, fellowships, assistantships, student loans or work study, will be determined by the school that you are attending that semester.
+- While enrolled at Columbia, your financial aid eligibility, including any combination of scholarships, fellowships, assistantships, student loans or work study, will be determined and processed by the school that you are attending that semester.

 - Students enrolled in dual degree programs are just as eligible to apply for SIPA funding as are non-dual degree students.
 While you are enrolled at the other school, please make sure you are aware of applicable deadlines and procedures at SIPA.

 International Partner Schools in the Global Public Policy Network (GPPN)

 If you intend to enroll abroad in the GPPN program, student loans can be processed at Columbia for use at the school you will be attending.
 Be aware that the semester may begin earlier than Columbia’s, therefore prior to the disbursement of your aid.
 The aid disburses at Columbia based on Columbia's academic calendar.
 When that disbursement takes place, it creates a credit balance that is refunded to you.
 It is important to have a direct deposit account set up (with a US bank) so that you will be able to access those funds quickly.
 If you are leaving prior to the beginning of Columbia’s semester, please plan accordingly, and have some financial resources available for immediate expenses.

 - Domestic students who wish to borrow student loans while studying abroad must complete their FAFSA and list Columbia as the recipient school (school code 002707); do not list the international school at which you will be studying.

-- Please note that effective with the 2019-2020 academic year, federal student loans are not available to domestic students in the programs at FGV in Sao Paolo and the Lee Kuan Yew School of Public Policy in Singapore.
+- Please note that federal student loans are not available to domestic students in the programs at FGV in Sao Paolo and the Lee Kuan Yew School of Public Policy in Singapore.
 For domestic and international students, private loan options are available for this and all other degree programs.